SkafteNicki/dtu_mlops/s6_the_cloud/using_the_cloud.md

         charged for the storage of the aforementioned states.
         [Stopped instances](https://cloud.google.com/compute/docs/instances/stop-start-instance#stop-vm) do not
         preserve any of the states and you will be charged for the storage of the disk.
-However, in both cases if the VM instances have resources attached to them, such as static IPs and persistent disks, which are charged until they are deleted.
+However, in both cases if the VM instances have resources attached to them, such as static IPs and persistent disks, they are charged until they are deleted.

 2. As seen in the exercises, a `cloudbuild.yaml` file often contains multiple steps.
 How would you make steps dependent